The Singleton

 — His daughter was drawing a cold man next to a big needle.

-— A man named Tomás he had never met was lying on a stretcher somewhere, alive because of field medics, warm now.
+— A man named Tomás he had never met was on a stretcher somewhere, alive because of field medics, warm now.

 — His own heart.
-His own heart was slowing.
+Slowing.

 It lasted ninety seconds.
 Then: sirens.
-Red and blue light through the rain.
+Red and blue through the rain.
 Hands lifting a body.
-Paramedics.
 An injection of something warm.
 A heartbeat restarting — erratic, then steadying.
 Warmth flooding back into the extremities.

 "Aion."